queens-satellite-team/Space-School/lab1/lab1.md

 1️⃣ Test Editor: This opens the text editor window where we can write our software in either block format or in the C/C++ language.
 We will be opting for the latter.

-2️⃣ Begin Simulation / Run Code: This is essentially "uploading your code" and turning on the power to your arduino in the simulation.
+2️⃣ Begin Simulation / Run Code: This is essentially "uploading your code" and turning on the power to your Arduino in the simulation.

 3️⃣ Available Componetenst: Here is a list of the available components that Tinkercad offers with the simulation.